Winter

 Harvest Begins

-Into the Barrel, Tank or Egg
+Into the Barrel, Tank, or Egg - End of Wine Life Cycle

 These oak barrels are full of aging red wines and some chardonnay wines.

-These steel vats are full of Chardonnay for making Champaign method wines in Napa valley.
+These steel vats are full of Chardonnay for making Champaign method wines in Napa Valley.